harleydutton/new-york/Places/Staten Island.md

-Where [[George 'The General' Washington]] lives in a log cabin with his horse and retinue.
+Where [[The General]] lives in a log cabin with his horse and retinue.